 - Measure disease activity using DAS28

-- Referral to physiotherapist
+- Referral to a physiotherapist

-- Referral to occupational therapist
+- Referral to an occupational therapist

-- Manage risk factors e.g. smoking
+- Manage risk factors, e.g. smoking

-- Counsel about risk factors of medication
+- Counsel about the risk factors of medication

 - Pharmacological treatment